berryywise/berryywise/README.md

 # About Me:
 Hey there!
 My name is Berry.
-A self taught Junior Javascript developer from The Netherlands.
+A self taught full stack developer from The Netherlands.

 I have been teaching myself web development for about 1.5 years now with The Odin Project as my main curriculum.